nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Object_Oriented_Programming_Part01.md

     public static void PrintDate() => Console.WriteLine(dateTime.ToDay.ToShorDateStrig());
 }
 ```

-- ## Defining the Pillars of Object Oriented Programming
-C# is an object-oriented programming language.
-The four principles of object-oriented programming are:
-- Abstraction Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.
-- Encapsulation Hiding the internal state and functionality of an object and only allowing access through a public set of functions
-- Inheritance Ability to create a new abstractions based on existing abstractions.
-- Polymorphism Ability to implement inherited properties or methods in different ways across multiple abstractions.

 - ## C# Access Modifier (7.2)
 | C# Access Modifier | May Be Applied To | Meaning in Life |
 | -- | -- | -- |